-Tarrega understood the Romantic inclinations of the time, the need for music to express drama and strong personal emotion, and in the Torres guitar he had an instrument with the range of dynamics and tone colour to fulfil that role.
-The delicate, polite tones of earlier concert guitars - and the brash strumming of Spanish popular guitars - had now been supplanted by a true musical instrument capable of accommodating most styles and expressing most emotions.
+Tárrega understood the Romantic inclinations of the time, the need for music to express drama and strong personal emotion, and in the Torres guitar he had an instrument with the range of dynamics and tone color to fulfill that role.
+The delicate, polite tones of earlier concert guitars – and the brash strumming of Spanish popular guitars – had now been supplanted by a true musical instrument capable of accommodating most styles and expressing most emotions.

 A man who comes from nowhere, changes the world, and then dies in abject poverty is likely to attract a great deal of mythology.
-Anyone interested in the history of the guitar owes a huge debt to Jose L. Romanillos for his biography, Antonio de Torres, Guitar Maker His Life and Work.
-Romanillos's scholarship has established many of the facts about the life of Torres, although as a character he remains as elusive as ever.
+Anyone interested in the history of the guitar owes a huge debt to José Luis Romanillos for his biography Antonio de Torres, Guitar Maker His Life and Work.
+Romanillos’s scholarship has established many of the facts about the life of Torres, although as a character he remains as elusive as ever.

 But if he had found some financial stability, his family life was in turmoil.
 A third daughter was born in 1842, dying a few months later.
 The second girl had already died by this stage, and in 1845 his wife succumbed to tuberculosis at the age of 23.
 Leaving his first daughter with his in-laws, he moved to Seville in search of work.